-Please note we will have an initial "virtual" Orientation on August 1 to give you everything you need to know regarding the mechanics of course selection and registration well ahead of the registration deadline.
-This will be followed by an "all-day" in-person Orientation on August 28 which is a more detailed orientation to Harvard generally, a more in-depth reminder of course selection rules, and a detailed account of VUS-specific policies.
+Please note we will have an initial "virtual" Orientation to give you everything you need to know regarding the mechanics of course selection and registration well ahead of the registration deadline.
+This will be followed by an "all-day" in-person Orientation on January 24 which is a more detailed orientation to Harvard generally, a more in-depth reminder of course selection rules, and a detailed account of VUS-specific policies.